 “Thoughts and prayers” is a common response to crises situation, but does praying work?
 Skeptics may assume that little more than wishful thinking is happening, but evidence is emerging that suggests this ancient practice may have real-world benefits.
 People of faith will readily mention how prayer works for any situation, especially when it comes to healing.
-Now, studies are beginning to investigate these claims.
+Now, studies about the science behind prayer are beginning to investigate these claims.

 Dr. Randolph Byrd published one of the most famous accounts in the Southern Medical Journal in July of 1988.
 Byrd designed a double-blind study in which he gained consent from 393 patients in a hospital’s coronary care unit (CCU) to be included in one of two randomized test groups.
 One group would be put on a list to be the recipient of intercessory prayers (IP) said on their behalf without their knowledge.
 The other group would be used as the control and would not be prayed for.